 This example corresponds to the creditor repo example at CFM46230 (where C is a company).

 A also has a debtor repo if, under the arrangement, it purchases the securities from another person (‘D’) instead of repurchasing them from C. Such a transaction corresponds to the creditor quasi-repo example at CFM46250 (where C and D are companies).

-Previous page

-Next page